jessepav/libgdx-wiki-old/3D-Particle-Effects.md

 ### Flame - 3D Particle Editor
 Much like their 2D cousins, 3D particle effects can be edited with a GUI editor included in libgdx.
 The editor is called Flame, and is located in the non-core gdx-tools.jar.
-If you have a clone of the libgdx repo, you can run the editor by using the following command from the **dist** directory:
+If you have a clone of the libGDX repo, you can run the editor by using the following command from the **dist** directory:

 Linux/Mac:
 ```